ASL/English Interpreting Programs

+The University of North Florida's interpreting programs are committed to upholding the Standards formulated by the Commission on Collegiate Interpreter Education (CCIE).
+UNF's program is highly interactive, professors are continuously engaged in student learning, and the curriculum remains in alignment with national interpreter education standards.
 The BS and MS programs are developed in accordance with current spoken and signed language research and target interpreters who aspire to become nationally certified, improve their skills in specialized settings, and/or develop skills as interpreter educators.
-Deaf interpreters are encouraged to apply.
+Deaf interpreters are encouraged to apply to all programs.

-- General Practitioner
+MS: General Practitioner

-- Interpreting Pedagogy
+MS: Interpreting Pedagogy

 If you are interested in a career teaching interpreting or are already doing so and would like a cutting-edge curriculum taught by top educators in the field...this program is for you!